mtmoncur/RootFinding/README.md

 (We are currently working on getting a `pip` or `conda` for download)

 Rootfinding can now be installed locally by using 'pip install -e .' while inside the RootFinding folder.
-The package can then by imported using 'import numalgsolve'
+The package can then by imported using 'import numalgsolve'.

 ## Usage